cody0313/Telegram-user_bot/README.md

  **.spam** text num to send multiple messages

-            .spam I love cody 13
+            .spam I_love_you_cody 13

-   Ps: num is a number of messages you want to send
+   PS: num is a number of messages you want to send
+   PPS: don't write text with space othervise error occurs (only in .spam function )

 **!!!New features will be added soon!!!**